siscia/easy-hire/developers.md

 There is a lot of need of high quality open source contribution, why don't contribute in some open source project to show your next employer your value as developer ?

-## Great, which company will hire me ?
+## Great, what company will hire me ?

-We are starting experimenting small with just a couple of companies, you can find the list [here](list_company)
+We are starting experimenting small with just a couple of companies, you can find the list [here][list_company]

 ## Those companies are amazing !
 What now ?